Amy (video game)

-Amy is a survival horror stealth video game, released in 2012, developed by VectorCell and published by Lexis Numérique.
-Amy depicts the journey of Amy, an autistic child with supernatural powers, and her protector Lana.
+Amy is a 2012 survival horror stealth video game developed by VectorCell and published by Lexis Numérique.
+It depicts the journey of Amy, an autistic child with supernatural powers, and her protector Lana.
 In a city suffering from a zombie-type infection which Amy is immune to (and can heal Lana from), Lana must stay near her young charge, for frequent healing, while protecting her from the infected, and the Phoenix Foundation who hopes to exploit her.
-Amy received negative critical reviews, due to its technical issues, controls, voice-acting, and game design, although a few felt it offered some unique gameplay ideas.
+Amy received negative critical reviews, due to its technical issues, controls, voice acting, and game design.

 Gameplay

 The player controls Lana, the woman escorting Amy and protecting her as the two attempt to escape their disease-ridden town.
 They encounter monsters and the military, among other foes, in their attempt to escape.
 The player is forced to protect Amy from the zombies, often making her hide, to avoid detection.
 However, Lana starts succumbing to the plague without medicine, and thus must remain close to Amy, to return for healing.
 There are syringes infrequently, which allow Lana to heal without returning to Amy.
 However, when Lana is somewhat infected, she can safely walk past zombies, which necessitates a balance between healing and zombification.
 At certain times, Lana must rely on Amy for other abilities: Amy can use shockwaves, to push enemies and objects, causing distractions, as well as a sound bubble, muffling glass either being smashed or stepped on, defending Lana.
 Amy also hacks computers and climbs through vents when Lana needs her to.